Master of Science in Architecture, Health and Design

 All applicants must provide the following information prior to submitting the required supplemental materials (curriculum vitae, personal essay, and digital portfolio).

-- Optional Interview: You are encouraged to meet with the program director, Christian Pongratz.
+• Optional Interview: You are encouraged to meet with the program director, Christian Pongratz, professor of architecture, or their designee.
 Please email christian.pongratz@nyit.edu to schedule an appointment.

 Supplemental Application Materials

-- Curriculum Vitae: a one-page resume with your portrait photo, name and last name, contact information, degrees, accomplishments, exhibitions, publications, projects, research, associations, skills, etc.
+1. Curriculum Vitae: a minimum one-page resume with your portrait photo, name and last name, contact information, degrees, accomplishments, and depending on background also professional work, research, projects, publications, exhibitions, associations, skills, etc.

-- Personal Essay/Statement of Interest (500–1000 words): A written narrative providing evidence of personal interests in projects or activities for social purpose, community engagement, building resiliency, individual health, aspects of healthcare, wellness and healthy lifestyle, medtech, biotech, behavioral data or biomaterials is considered a plus.
+2. Personal Essay/Statement of Interest (500–1000 words): A written narrative providing evidence of personal interests in research, projects, or activities for social purpose, community engagement, and creating resiliency, individual health, aspects of healthcare, wellness and healthy lifestyle, medtech, biotech, behavioral data or biomaterials is considered a plus.

-- Digital Portfolio: with evidence of research or creative work.
-Evidence of research could include a project report, graded paper, or thesis; applicants wishing to submit a portfolio with creative work should follow these guidelines below.
+3. Report or Portfolio: with evidence of disciplinary research or creative work.
+Evidence of research could include a project report, peer reviewed or graded paper, or thesis; applicants wishing to submit a portfolio with creative work should follow these guidelines below.

-- The portfolio should consist of a maximum of 10 pages of your own work (format PDF/MP4; size limit 35 MB).
+• The portfolio should consist of your own work (format PDF/MP4; size limit 35 MB).

-- Areas of interest may include architectural design, healthcare, health technology, environmental sciences and technologies (including simulation, visualization, fabrication, robotics, etc.), engineering and bio-engineering, biotechnology, urban planning, interiors, industrial design, computational, product or furniture design, or material design, etc.
+• Areas of interest may include design, healthcare, health technology, environmental sciences and technologies (including simulation, visualization, fabrication, robotics, etc.), engineering and bio-engineering, biotechnology, urban planning, interiors, industrial design, product, furniture design, or material design, etc.

-020_MS.AHD_Portfolio_LastName_FirstName.pdf - Maximum file size is 35 MB.
+• Maximum file size is 35 MB.
 Please be aware of this limitation when formatting files and resolution for your work.
 Files larger than 35 megabytes may be rejected by the New York Tech server.
-Links to materials available through the web, YouTube, Dropbox, or other sites should be included in a table of contents on the first page of the portfolio.
+Links to applicant's materials available through the web, YouTube, Dropbox, or other sites can serve as support to the application.